African Declaration on Internet Rights and Freedoms

-The African Declaration on Internet Rights and Freedoms (AfDec) has been created in order to promote an Internet environment that conforms to established human rights standards and meets Africa's social and economic development needs.
+The African Declaration on Internet Rights and Freedoms (AfDec) is an initiative to promote an Internet environment that conforms to established human rights standards and meets Africa's social and economic development needs.
 The Declaration was agreed on at the 2013 African Internet Governance Forum (AfIGF) in Nairobi, Kenya and launched in 2014 at the global Internet Governance Forum in Istanbul, Turkey.
 It provides a normative framework on which basis recommendations for policy and legislative processes on internet rights, freedoms and governance in Africa are made.
 They can be applied at national, sub-regional and regional levels.

 Background

 The AfDec has been developed in response to the increasing access of Africans to the internet.
 With millions of people engaging online on issues such as political, social, economic and governance matters, many African countries try to control the internet in some kind of way.
 For example, in 2022, the number of internet users in Africa rose to 565 million, which is six times more than the number of users in 2010.
 However, many African countries adopted problematic regulations from other countries, which often fail to protect human rights but rather violate them.
 As an example, China is trying to export its Internet technology to Africa, which is based on an authoritarian cyberspace governance model, in attempt to extend their influence as a 'cyberspace superpower'.
 As a result, many African countries transformed from low to highly regulated internet environments, not only preventing crime but also restricting critical voices such as criticism of governments.
 Hence, the AfDec tries "to elaborate on the principles which are necessary to uphold human and people’s rights on the Internet, and to cultivate an Internet environment that can best meet Africa’s social and economic development needs and goals".
 The AfDec emerged from different issues and trends in Internet regulation and Internet rights that are described in a background paper.